“Reading brings us unknown friends”

 Burton Joyce Library Readers’ Group

 Our book group meets on the 2nd Monday of the month in Burton Joyce Library and is themed rather than us all reading the same book.
-This year we have covered “Love” as we met on Valentine’s Day, Irish Writers, Nature Writing and will be discussing Memoires in June.
+For example, we covered “Love” when we met on Valentine’s Day, and have discussed Irish Writers, Nature Writing and Memoires.
 Popular authors in the Irish category were William Trevor and Sebastian Barry, both pretty unremittingly sad.

 Bleasby WI Book Group

 We are a group of members of Bleasby WI who meet in our local pub – The Wagon and Horses on Gypsy Lane – to discuss our latest book choice.
 We meet on a Friday at 2.15pm for a 2.30pm start.
 The date of our next meeting is decided on at the meeting, usually in 4 to 6 weeks time.
 We read a wide range of books obtaining as many copies as possible from the library.

 We are called Chatsworth Book Group as we mostly meet on Chatsworth Avenue in Southwell, on Thursday mornings at monthly intervals.
 Our book at the moment is Edmund de Waal’s The Hare with Amber Eyes.
 We read an eclectic range of titles … forthcoming books include The Sense of an Ending by Julian Barnes, and Hilary Mantel’s Fludd.
 Thanks to The Bookcase for all your support, and we wish you continued success!

 The Bramley Book Group

 Our group welcomes new members – to join a dedicated core of people who started it with Liz Froggat’s (ex The Bookshop in Southwell) guidance in April 2010.
 We meet each month on the first Tuesday of the month from 8pm at The Old Coach House on Easthorpe Southwell.